Original and outrageous, British designer Vivienne Westwood is one of the most recognised and influential designers of the late twentieth century.

 With ‘Pirates’, Westwood’s success was secured.
 She showed in Paris in 1983 and never looked back.

-In the 1990s, her interest shifted into haute couture and she has made extensive use of British wools, tartans, tweeds and linens.
+In the 1990s, her interest shifted into haute couture and she extensively used British wools, tartans, tweeds and linens.

-She has twice been named British designer of the year and was awarded an OBE.
+She was twice named British designer of the year and was awarded an OBE.
+She was made a Dame for services to fashion in 2006.